MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/extendoperator.md

 | *ColumnName* | string | | Name of the column to add or update. |
 | *Expression* | string | &check; | Calculation to perform over the input.|

-If *ColumnName* is omitted, the output column name of *Expression* will be automatically generated.
-If *Expression* returns more than one column, a list of column names can be specified in parentheses.
-In this case *Expression*'s output columns will be given the specified names, dropping the rest of the output columns, if there are any.
+* If *ColumnName* is omitted, the output column name of *Expression* will be automatically generated.
+* If *Expression* returns more than one column, a list of column names can be specified in parentheses.
+Then, *Expression*'s output columns will be given the specified names.
 If a list of the column names is not specified, all *Expression*'s output columns with generated names will be added to the output.

 ## Returns